velartrill/velartrill.github.io/orig/conspirators.md

 I can tell she didn't pick this place by choice.
 Daisy's a smart girl, and holing up in a dingy tavern full of lowlives without so much as peepholes on the door is not at all like her.

 Daisy's eyes widen when she recognizes me and instantly she lowers the weapon.
-The door slams, there's a scrabbling of metal as she unfastens the jamb-chains, and then she hauls it open again, wordlessly beckoning me inside.
+The door slams, there's a scrabbling of metal as she unfastens the jamb-chains, and then she hauls it open again, wordlessly beckoning me inside with an urgent jerk of her head.
 Apparently, I'm still on her list of friendlies.

 I enter, pushing the door shut behind me, and glance about casually.
 The room is small, a single bed pressed up against the far wall, sheets messy but surprisingly clean for the kind of place this is.
 A motheaten rug that even a _pien şai_ wouldn't lower itself to piss on.
 A folding chair and a tiny square desk covered in paperwork and notebooks, with a portable teletype perched perilously on the edge next to a half-eaten bowl of _shé luang,_ still hot.
 There's not even a proper washroom, just a little alcove with a washing pit and a beat-up copper faucet, marred by visible rust and mildew.
 Working-class amenities, if that.
+The amount of ash in the censer speaks volumes to either the local odor or a state of intense religious desperation.

+Come to think of it, likely both.

 She turns to me after she shuts the door, eyes wide and questioning, uncertain if she can speak freely.
 I nod, gesturing placatingly, and she exhales in relief. *"Nighthawk!"* she cries out.
 "What hole did *you* crawl out of?"